openxla/xla/docs/operation_semantics.md

 | [b0, b1, m, k] `dot` [b0, b1, k, n] | [b0, b1, m, n]    |  batch matmul    |

-It follows that the resulting dimension number starts with the batch dimension, then the 'lhs' non-contracting/non-batch dimension, and finally the 'rhs' non-contracting/non-batch dimension.
+It follows that the resulting dimension number starts with the batch dimension, then the `lhs` non-contracting/non-batch dimension, and finally the `rhs` non-contracting/non-batch dimension.

 ## DynamicSlice